-If you really need to trade in your current car however, buying a used car is the perfect alternative.
-There’s lots to consider making sure you get value for money and ask the right questions before buying.
+If you’ve decided to trade in your current vehicle for a used car, there are lots of things to consider to make sure you get value for money and ask the right questions before buying.

-Before you start to shop around for a used car, you should think about the following:
+Before buying a second-hand car or used car, you should think about the following:

 What can I afford?